GamesecInvisicloak/Invisibility-Cloak/README.md

 * Conda (recommended) or Python virtual environment
 * GPU with CUDA 12.5.0 support (required if using Docker) or other CUDA versions (if not using Docker)

+### Dataset

+The [dataset](https://drive.google.com/file/d/1MDqzO62xe4-qrpcOfdCEb5oBHq_Q783v/view?usp=sharing) used in this project is available for download.
+It includes images from all relevant scenes, along with a script to process the data.

 ### Using Docker

 We provide a pre-configured Docker image file.
 Ensure you have Docker installed on your system.